 These reports are available to domain administrators and to server administrators using the Reports link in the web admin interface.
 In addition these reports are available on the command line using the following command: tellmail report report_type [output file] [days=n sort_type=user ...]

-eg. Top 20 senders of mail over the last 5 days:tellmail report account_usage c:\output.txt days=5 top=20 sort_type=bytesent
+eg. Top 20 senders of mail over the last 5 days saved to output.txt:tellmail report account_usage c:\output.txt days=5 top=20 sort_type=bytesent

-options of this tellmail command can be found by checking the na_reports.htm
+each of the options of this tellmail command can be found by

 In addtion you can pass a date range over which to generate the report.
 To do so use "range=DDMMYYYY-DDMMYYYY" instead of "days=n".